Ever feel like winter is the longest season?

 As winter settled in, I fought my natural urge to sleep a bit more and chugged coffee hoping the artificial motivation would take over.

 But during this time, I was also reminded of something from my permaculture training and about this special time of year.
 It’s the time of year when daylight falls below 10 hours per day.
 It is known as the “Persephone Period” (November - January), when plants only get enough energy/sunlight for basic plant maintenance (not growth and development).
 Many of us live our lives on autopilot, not stopping to smell the roses let alone notice if they are budding, in full bloom or at the end of their season.
-Maybe I need to notice and heed what nature was modeling around me
+Maybe I need to notice and heed what nature was modeling around me.

-Nothing in nature constantly grows, so why should we think we can too?
+I've seen it time and time again with my clients, total burn out from years of constantly working.
+But nothing in nature constantly grows, so why should we think we can too?

 This winter, I challenged myself to embrace the winter season and the natural rhythms I felt.
+I was curious to see if this slow down would actually help me speed up.

 It meant being 100% present and okay with a slower pace.
 It meant not stretching myself too thin on the things I had in front of me.
 I even asked if I could start a new project that needed lots of creative energy and brainstorming, if we could start in March.
-Just like plants do during the Persephone period, I put myself in maintaining mode instead of building, creating or growth mode.
+Just like plants do during the Persephone period, I put myself in 'maintaining mode' instead of building, creating or growth mode.

 This was very difficult for my mind to wrap its head around.